 3. Implement gamification into your organisation

-Most of us experience gamification every time we receive a stamp on our rewards card when we buy a coffee, or receive a discount code as a thank you for purchasing an item online, and introducing these concepts into the arena of business travel can be a really effective way of encouraging travellers to book in policy, be mindful of their travel spend or even just as a way of giving back to travellers who travel often.
+Most of us experience gamification every time we receive a stamp on our rewards card when we buy a coffee, or receive a discount code as a thank you for purchasing an item online.
+Introducing these concepts into the arena of business travel can be a really effective way of encouraging travellers to book in policy, be mindful of their travel spend or even just as a way of giving back to travellers who travel often.

 Some organisations operate a points system, with travellers who book 3 weeks in advance receiving 50 points, 1 week in advance earning 10 points and so on.
 The more points that they have the more they can use to buy rewards such as trips or cinema tickets at the end of the financial year.